nice-digital/global-nav/README.md

 - Check you have the right version of Node installed
 - Make sure have LF line endings as this is a cross-platform project.
 This _should_ happen automatically because of settings in _.gitattributes_ and _.editorconfig_.
-- Use normal functions, rather than arrow functions because of support for IE8
 - Watch out for features of React that Nerv doesn't support, for example refs.

 ## How to use